Q: If I am injured or my property is damaged by a federal employee, can I sue the United States?

 Q: Is there a time limit for me to pursue my claim?

 A: Yes, and if you miss any deadlines, your claim may be dismissed.
-Your administrative claim under the FTCA must be filed within two years from the date of injury.
+Your administrative claim under the FTCA must be filed with the appropriate agency within two years from the date of injury or damage.
 Once your claim is filed, the agency has six months to respond.
 An agency can agree or admit responsibility for the claim or an agency can reject responsibility or refuse to pay any damages alleged for the claim.
 If the agency rejects the claim or refuses to pay, you have six months from the date the rejection/refusal notification is mailed to you to file a lawsuit in court.
-The six-month filing deadline doesn’t begin until the agency actually issues its rejection.
-So, if the agency doesn’t issue any decision within the six-month administrative review period, you can choose to wait for the agency’s decision or file your claim in court.
+The six-month filing deadline begins when the agency actually issues its rejection.
+So, if the agency doesn’t issue any decision within the six-month administrative review period, once the six-month administrative review period has lapsed, you can choose to wait for the agency’s decision or you can go ahead and file a lawsuit to pursue your claim in court.
 A lawsuit for an FTCA claim can only be filed in court after all “administrative remedies” have been exhausted.

-Q: What information do I include in my claim?
+Q: What information must I include in my claim?

 This “Law You Can Use” column was provided by the Ohio State Bar Association.
-It was prepared by Cincinnati attorney Theresa Nelson Ruck of Sams, Fischer, Packard & Schuessler, LLC.
+It was prepared by Cincinnati attorney Theresa L. Nelson Strauss Troy Co., LPA.